Our Philosophy on Teaching and Learning

 Philosophy on Teaching

-I can judge a story once it's written, and do so all the time.
+We can judge a story once it's written, and do so all the time.
 But ideas judged too soon may never flower into a manuscript.
-I do give constructive feedback and ask questions to help you dig a little deeper or include information left out.
+We do give constructive feedback and ask questions to help you dig a little deeper or include information left out.